mikerodrigues/renstar/README.md

 # Renstar

-Renstar is a Ruby SDK for interacting with the Venstar API.
+Renstar is a Ruby SDK for interacting with the Venstar Thermostat Local API.

 You can control your thermostat programmatically!